techpubswriter/docs/developer-guides/quick-start/README.md

 ### Editing Rocket.Chat Files

 Editing files is relatively simple.
-After you run `git clone`, the files from the repository are saved on your computer.
+After you run `git clone`, the files from the repository are saved on your Computer.
 You can go to the cloned repository folder and edit or add files to Rocket.Chat.
-When you make changes to Rocket.Chat the server will automatically rebuild.
+When you make the changes to Rocket.Chat, the server will automatically rebuild.

-Sometimes changes can shut down the server, if that happens just run `meteor npm start` again.
+Sometimes, changes can shutdown the server.
+If that happens, run `meteor npm start` again.

 ## On Windows

-Using Windows to develop is not recommended, instead is better to create a Linux virtual machine and follow the steps mentioned above, but if for some reason you really need to build Rocket.Chat on Windows you can find a community supported guide over [here](../../installation/community-supported-installation/windows-server/).
+Using Windows to develop is not recommended, instead is better to create a Linux virtual machine and follow the steps mentioned above, but if for some reason you really need to build Rocket.Chat on Windows, you can find a community supported guide over [here](../../installation/community-supported-installation/windows-server/).

 ## See Also